Tomev/qcflow/docs/source/llms/index.rst

 Explore the Native LLM Flavors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Select the integration below to read the documentation on how to leverage MLflow's native integration with these popular libraries:
+Select the integration below to read the documentation on how to leverage QCFlow's native integration with these popular libraries:

 .. raw:: html